lmagalhaes/pandora/README.md

 **Response** Person with id (0) not found

 ### Person Common Friends With Another Person
 Given a person id and another person id, returns the details for each person and a detailed list of all their common friends, that matches the following criteria: `eye_color == 'bronw'` and `has_died == false`

-If they have no common friends that match the above criteria the commons_friends will be an empty list.
+If they have no common friends or friends do match the above criteria the commons_friends will be an empty list.

 **URI** `GET /person/{person_id:int}/common-friends/{another_person_id:int}`